avi12/web-ext-deploy/README.md

     The path to the ZIP that contains the source code of your extension.
     You can use `{version}` in the ZIP filename, which will be replaced by the version in `package.json`
   - `--firefox-changelog` string?
-    The changes made in this version.
+    The changes made in this version compared to the previous one.
+The Firefox users will see this.
     You can use `\n` for new lines.
   - `--firefox-dev-changelog` string?
     The technical changes made in this version, which will be seen by the Firefox Add-ons reviewers.